infinum/android-sentinel/README.md

 #### Independent implementations

 An interface is provided named _Sentinel.Tool_ that requires implementation of a *String resource* for a name and a _View.OnClickListener_.
-An optional icon *Drawable resources* can be supplied.
+An optional icon *Drawable resource* can be supplied.
 Implementing this interface enables any class to be provided as a tool in _Sentinel_.
 ```kotlin
     interface Tool {